 | Unabated | Professional-grade tools | No | $99/month+ | Web |

-| Sharp App | Player props | No | Free–$50/month | Web, iOS |
+| Sharp App | Player props | No | Free to $50/month | Web, iOS |

-| BettorEdge | Social betting & tracking | No | Free–$25/month | Web, iOS |
+| BettorEdge | Social betting & tracking | No | Free to $25/month | Web, iOS |

 | GamedayMath | EV calculators | No | Free | Web |

-| Action Network | News, expert picks | No | Free–$9.99/month | Web, iOS, Android |
+| Action Network | News, expert picks | No | Free to $9.99/month | Web, iOS, Android |

-What makes it unique: Every other tool on this list is essentially a data dashboard — you look at odds, lines, and numbers, then make your own decision.
+What makes it unique: Every other tool on this list is essentially a data dashboard where you look at odds, lines, and numbers, then make your own decision.
 Juice is the only one that actually does the research for you and gives you a clear recommendation with probability estimates and expected value calculations.

 What it does: OddsJam is the industry standard for odds comparison and +EV scanning.
-It monitors odds across dozens of sportsbooks in real-time and alerts you when it finds discrepancies — bets where one book's odds are significantly different from the sharp market consensus (typically Pinnacle).
+It monitors odds across dozens of sportsbooks in real-time and alerts you when it finds discrepancies: bets where one book's odds are significantly different from the sharp market consensus (typically Pinnacle).

 The platform is excellent for positive EV betting, arbitrage, and bonus bet conversion.
 If you're the kind of bettor who wants to systematically exploit line differences between sportsbooks, OddsJam is the gold standard.